AutoPackAI/beebot/docs/architecture.md

 ### Decider

-Once a Plan has been generated, the Decider takes over.
+The Decider takes a Plan, which may or may not have been amended by an Oversight.
 It assesses the Plan and makes a Decision, again through the LLM, about what action the system should take next.
 The Decision maps to exactly one function call.

 ### Executor